 Police estimate that hundreds of thousands of dead people have their Social Security numbers and other aspects of their identities stolen every year, mostly for purposes of fraud.
-But a few identity thieves take their crime to the ultimate point: killing people just to steal their lives.
-Murdering someone AND stealing their ID is rare, but when it happens, it often is the result of a long and involved con.
+But a few identity thieves take their crime to the ultimate level: killing people just to steal their lives.
+Murdering someone and stealing their ID is rare, but when it happens, it is often the result of a long and involved con.

-The Freeloader Who Murdered Her Sister and Bombed Her Own House
+The Woman Who Murdered Her Sister And Bombed Her Own House

-The Lesbian Serial Killer Who Seduced Women and Took Their Names
+The Serial Killer Who Seduced Women And Took Their Names